 The following can be booked, at either our Torquay or Paignton surgery, with one of our qualified Veterinary Nurses:

 FREE Dental Checks – in these appointments the Nurse will check your dog or cat’s teeth and advise you on how to look after their dental health e.g. how to brush your pet’s teeth.
 If they are worried your pet’s teeth are diseased, they may refer you to a Vet for further treatment.
 Patients who have had dental treatment with us benefit from unlimited ongoing nurse clinics, with the aim of keeping the remaining teeth healthy and avoiding further treatment where possible.
+One of our Veterinary Nurse’s, Steph, has a particular interest in pet oral health and has completed her Oral Care Nurse Certificate to become our dedicated Oral Care Nurse.
 For more advice about dental disease check out our fact sheet.

 FREE Weight Clinics – these are a great opportunity to get your pet’s condition checked out.
 Obesity is very common among our pet population and can lead to health problems such as diabetes or aggravate problems like arthritis.
 In the initial check the Nurse will weigh your pet, take some measurements of their body and ask you about their diet and exercise.
 If your pet is overweight they will come up with a plan for you and arrange regular free check-ups to help monitor progress.
 We have had success with many of our patients – Zara, a chocolate Labrador, is one example.
 Zara unfortunately has arthritis in many joints.
 She had been slowing down on her walks and had started to gain some pounds.
 Her owners were very keen to trim her down so we started her on a fantastic diet food which is low calorie but also boosts her fat burning capabilities.
 Zara has lost 5kgs and now exercises as she did before we diagnosed the arthritis, she is a lot more playful and consequently will do more exercise on her walks now helping keep her trim figure!